Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-tables.md

 ## Add a column to a table

-These examples show you how to add a column to a table.
+These examples show how to add a column to a table.
 The first example populates the new column with static values; the second example populates the new column with formulas.

 >**Note**: The **index** property of a [TableColumn](../../reference/excel/tablecolumn.md) object indicates the index number of the column within the columns collection of the table.
 The **id** property of a **TableColumn** object contains a unique key that identifies the column.